MikhailovAlexander/adm_hw3/README.md

 The solution is deployed using [docker-compose](docker-compose.yml) with three containers:
 - a container with a Postgresql DBMS,
 - a container with a python script filling the database,
-- a container with a pgAdmin database administration tool.
+- a container with a pgAdmin database administration tool running on port 54320.